GajjarMiten/denominator/README.md

 ## Why? 💡

 In a nutshell I wanted a tool that saves me from doing repetitive task of creating boilerplate for components.
 This is a npm package for adding new React components in your project.
-Pretty straight forward to use and requires no configurations.
+Pretty straight forward to use and requires no configurations, completely configurable, though 😵‍💫.

 ## Getting started 🚥